 Gravity Payments

-Learn about the differences between working capital loans and term loans, and how to pick the right financing option for your small business.
+Learn about the differences between working capital funding and term loans, and how to pick the right financing option for your small business.

 Reading Time: 3 minutes

-So, you’ve decided to get a small business loan… but you’re not sure about the right type of loan for your needs.
+So, you’ve decided to get small business funding… but you’re not sure about the right type for your business’s needs.

-You may have heard about working capital loans and term loans.
+You may have heard about working capital funding and term loans.

 In this article, you’ll learn: